rukai/PF_Sandbox/compiling.md

 # Setup for Windows

 Install rust via https://www.rustup.rs/
-Do a custom install and select nightly and GNU compatible rust version. (instead of MSVC)
+Do a custom install with GNU compatible rust version.
+(Everything else default)

 Install [msys2](http://www.msys2.org/), following ALL of the instructions.